TCO Certified, generation 11

 Only safer adhesives can be used

 Adhesives is a new category on TCO Certified Accepted Substance List.
-Before adhesives can be used in final assembly, display panel and mainboard factories, they must be tested and approved as safer by an independent toxicologist.
+Before adhesives for temporary bonding of parts can be used in final assembly factories, they must be tested and approved as safer by an independent toxicologist.
+UPDATED!

 Safer cleaners in mainboard factories

-Our criteria for safer cleaners are expanded to include mainboard factories.
+Our criterion for safer cleaners used on production lines is expanded to include PCB mainboard factories.
+UPDATED!

 Improving safety in products

-All cables supplied with the product will be safer as they can now only contain flame retardants, plasticizers and stabilizers listed on TCO Certified Accepted Substance List.
-Cables must also be free from all types of polyvinyl chloride (PVC).
+External cables supplied with the certified product must be free from all types of polyvinyl chloride (PVC).
+UPDATED!

 Circularity